astroartics/Msc_Project_2025/Next_target.md

 - Understanding the send, receive, broadcast and barrier functions of OpenMPI.<br/>
 - Reading about the NVIDIA course.<br/>
 - Coming up with a rough solution for making sure if the ZMP can be solved even if the matrix is sized down using an anti-offset</br>
+- Getting the determinants of consecutive 2x2 minors and if the determinant is 0, then storing the minor in a file.<br/>

 ### Done :
 ✅ Running NTL examples : ZZ_p matrix programs.<br/>